ivotron/popper2-paper/paper/paper.md

 From a total of 123 issues, 67 were related to problems of reproducibility: missing or outdated versions of dependencies, documentation not aligning with the code, missing or broken links for datasets; etc.
 Popper can solve much of the problems generally noticed in reproducing research artifacts like these we found.

-As exemplified in the use cases, Popper helps build workflows that can be run on Cloud and HPC environments asides the local machine with minimal changes in configuration in a sustainable fashion.
+As exemplified in the use cases, Popper helps build workflows that can be run on Cloud and HPC environments besides the local machine with minimal changes in configuration in a sustainable fashion.
 The adjustments that users need to make to reproduce workflows on Kubernetes and Slurm is described below.

 1. To run workflows on Kubernetes clusters, users need to pass some configuration options through a YAML file with contents similar to the one shown in @Lst:kubernetes.